open-formulieren/open-forms/docs/developers/backend/core/variables.rst

 Static variables
 ----------------

-There is also the concept of static variables.
+Static variables are a third type of (form).
 These are not saved in the database and only live in memory.
 The endpoint ``/api/v1/variables/static`` gives a list of the static variables to which every form will have access to.

 Adding new static variables